Privity in English law: Original doctrine

 The original doctrine of privity consisted of two rules: first, that a third party may not have obligations imposed by the terms of a contract, and second, that a third party may not benefit from the terms of a contract.
 The first rule is not something that is contested, while the second was described as "one of the most universally disliked and criticised blots on the legal landscape".
-The second rule was not originally held to be valid, and in the 17th century third parties were allowed to enforce terms of a contract that benefited them, as shown in Provender v Wood [1627] Hetley 30, where the judgement stated that "the party to whom the benefit of a promise accrews, may bring his action".
+The second rule was not originally held to be valid, and in the 17th century third parties were allowed to enforce terms of a contract that benefited them, as shown in Provender v Wood [1627] Hetley 30, where the judgment stated that "the party to whom the benefit of a promise accrews, may bring his action".
 The first reversal of this was in Bourne v Mason (1669) 1 Vent., where the Court of King's Bench found that a third party had no rights to enforce a contract that benefited him.
 This case was quickly reversed, and decisions immediately after Bourne v Mason took the view that third parties could enforce contracts that benefited them.

 Over the next 200 years, judicial decisions differed as to whether or not a third party could enforce a contract that benefited them.
 The issue was settled in 1861 by Tweddle v Atkinson (1861) 121 ER 762, that confirmed that a third party could not enforce a contract that benefited him.
 This decision was affirmed by the House of Lords in Dunlop Pneumatic Tyre v Selfridge and Co Ltd [1915] AC 847 in 1915, where Lord Haldane stated that only a person who was party to a contract could sue on it.
 This version of the doctrine is commonly known as the original or basic doctrine.